dynatrace-oss/barista/documentation/linting.md

 ---
 title: 'Linting'
-description: 'We provide a set of custom TSLint rules to help you using the Angular components correctly as intended.'
+description: 'We provide a set of custom TSLint rules to help you using the Barista components correctly as intended.'
 order: 6
 tags: